On Carlotto-Schoen-type scalar-curvature gluings: Definitions, notations and conventions

 A metric $g$ on a manifold $M$ will be said to be asymptotically Euclidean (AE) if $M$ contains a region, diffeomorphic to the complement of a ball in $\R^n$, on which the metric $g$ approaches the Euclidean metric $\delta$ as one recedes to infinity.

 Let $\phi$ and $\psi$ be two smooth strictly positive functions on an $n$-dimensional manifold $M$.
 The function $\psi$ will be used to control the growth of the fields involved near boundaries or in the asymptotic regions, while $\phi$ will control how the growth is affected by derivations.
-For $k\in \Nat$ let $\Hkpp(g) $ be the space of $H^k_\loc$ functions or tensor fields such that the norm\footnote{The reader is referred to~\cite{Aubin,Aubin76,Hebey} for a discussion of Sobolev spaces on Riemannian manifolds.} \be \|u\|_{\Hkpp (g)}:= (\int_M(\sum_{i=0}^k \phi^{2i}|\nabla^{(i)} u|^2_g)\psi^2 d\mu_g )^{\frac{1}{2}} \ee is finite, where $\nabla^{(i)}$ stands for the tensor $\underbrace{\nabla ...\nabla }_{i \mbox{ times}}u$, with $\nabla$ --- the Levi-Civita covariant derivative of $g$.
+For $k\in \Nat$ let $\Hkpp(g) $ be the space of $H^k_\loc$ functions or tensor fields such that the norm\footnote{The reader is referred to~\cite{Aubin,Aubin76,Hebey} for a discussion of Sobolev spaces on Riemannian manifolds.} \be \|u\|_{\Hkpp (g)}:= (\int_M(\sum_{i=0}^k \phi^{2i}|\nabla^{(i)} u|^2_g)\psi^2 d\mu_g )^{\frac{1}{2}} \ee is finite, where $\nabla^{(i)}$ stands for the tensor $\underbrace{\nabla ...\nabla }_{i \mbox{ times}}u$, with $\nabla$ being the Levi-Civita covariant derivative of $g$.
 We assume throughout that the metric is at least $W^{1,\infty}_\loc$; higher differentiability will be usually indicated whenever needed.

-For $k\in \Nat$ we denote by $\zHkpp $ the closure in $\Hkpp$ of the space of $H^k$ functions or tensors which are compactly (up to a negligible set) supported in $M$, with the norm induced from $\Hkpp$.
+For $k\in \Nat$ we denote by $\zHkpp $ the closure in $\Hkpp$ of the space of smooth functions or tensors which are compactly supported in $M$, with the norm induced from $\Hkpp$.
 The $\zHkpp $'s are Hilbert spaces with the obvious scalar product associated with the norm \eq{defHn}.
 We will also use the following notation

 so that $L^2\equiv \zH^0:=\zH^0_{1,1}$.